Protecting Grandparents’ Visitation Rights

 If a grandparent is the primary caretaker of the child, then it is presumed that visitation is in the best interests of the child.
 Despite this statutory standard, case law has shown grandparent visitation to be very difficult.
-That is why you need the more than 27 years of experience our Attorney Christopher Musulin can provide you.
+That is why you need an experienced attorney on your side.

-Eight Factors Courts Examine in Grandparent Visitation Cases
+Eight Factors New Jersey Courts Examine In Grandparent Visitation Cases

-Under N.J.S.A.
-9:2-7.1(b), there are eight factors the court will specifically apply to the individual grandparent visitation case at hand:
+Under New Jersey Law, there are eight factors the court will specifically apply to the individual grandparent visitation case at hand:

 - The relationship between the child and the applicant

 - The relationship between each of the child’s parents or the person with whom the child is residing and the applicant

 - The time that has elapsed since the child last had contact with the applicant

 - The effect that such visitation will have on the relationship between the child and the child’s parent or the person with whom the child is residing

 - If the parents are divorced or separated, the time-sharing arrangement that exists between the parents with regard to the child

 - The good faith of the applicant in filing the application